Travis Kelce Player Prop Bets for NFL Week 6 | Kansas City vs. Washington 10/17/2021

 Season Stats

-- Kelce has caught 30 passes on 42 targets for 369 yards and four touchdowns, averaging 73.8 yards per game.
+- Kelce has racked up 369 yards on 30 receptions with four touchdowns, averaging 73.8 yards per game, on 42 targets.

-- So far this season, 21.5% of the 195 passes thrown by his team have gone Kelce's way.

-- With four targets in the red zone this season, Kelce has been on the receiving end of 14.3% of his team's 28 red zone pass attempts.
+- Kelce has seen the ball thrown his way four times in the red zone this season, 14.3% of his team's 28 red zone pass attempts.

-- The Chiefs have called a pass in 60.7% of their plays from scrimmage this year while staying on the ground 39.3% of the time.
-This offensive attack ranks fifth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Kelce's matchup with Washington.